TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### Starting Dispositions

-At the beginning of an Intrigue, all participants must set their starting Disposition.
+At the beginning of an **Engagement**, all participants must set their starting Disposition.
 The default is indifferent when dealing with new characters, but player characters are free to choose whatever Disposition they like.

 The choice of Disposition should always be based on what the character knows about their opponent, past encounters with the Narrator character, and their feelings regarding the character’s behavior.

 While it may be tempting to think in game terms, weighing the mechanical benefits of each Disposition, avoid doing so.
 Your Disposition may have unforeseen Consequences that could affect how a scenario unfolds.
-For example, if a representative of another house engages you in an Intrigue, and you automatically set your Disposition to Malicious, you’re bound to make an enemy of that character by your rudeness and hostility.
+For example, if a representative of another house engages you in an **Engagement**, and you automatically set your Disposition to Malicious, you’re bound to make an enemy of that character by your rudeness and hostility.
 Conversely, simply defaulting to Affectionate when trying to persuade another character is risky, as it leaves you open to manipulation.
 In short, consider how your character ought to feel about the NC (Narrator character) and pick a Disposition that best fits your character’s perspective.

 #### Unknown Quantities

-Whenever you engage a character in an Intrigue for the first time, your Disposition should usually start at Indifferent (unless you are abrasive or trusting by nature).
+Whenever you engage a character in an **Engagement** for the first time, your Disposition should usually start at Indifferent (unless you are abrasive or trusting by nature).
 The reason is simple: you haven’t had any prior dealings with the character and likely know nothing about the character’s personality, history, or motivations.
 Of course, some characters are public figures, and such individuals’ reputations can color how others see them.
 A figure’s image can very much shape how you see them, and when dealing with such an individual, your Disposition should change accordingly.
 Similarly, your opponents may also inform their dispositions based on your reputation, which can be a boon or a bane depending on your previous deeds and actions.

 #### Dispositions by Circumstances